telerik/document-processing-docs/getting-started/Installation/nuget-packages.md

 ![installation-nuget-packages 000](images/installation-nuget-packages000.png)

-## Packages for .NET Framework
+## Packages for .NET Framework and .NET Core for Windows

-The following list represents the available NuGet packages for the Document Processing libraries that you can use with the .NET Framework.
+The following list represents the available NuGet packages for the Document Processing libraries that you can use with the .NET Framework or .NET Core for Windows.
 Although we offer them as an addition to the Telerik UI components, you can use them without any UI components:

 * __Telerik.Windows.Documents.Core:__ The main NuGet package for the Telerik Document Processing libraries.
 Required when you plan to use the library.
 * __Telerik.Windows.Documents.Fixed:__ The package is required when processing `PDF` documents.